Book: Identification and classification

-In 2011, the International Federation of Library Associations and Institutions (IFLA) created the International Standard Bibliographic Description (ISBD) in order to standardize descriptions in bibliographies and library catalogs.
+In 2011, the International Federation of Library Associations and Institutions (IFLA) created the International Standard Bibliographic Description (ISBD) to standardize descriptions in bibliographies and library catalogs.
 Each book is specified by an International Standard Book Number, or ISBN, which is meant to be unique to every edition of every book produced by participating publishers, worldwide.
 It is managed by the ISBN Society.
-An ISBN has four parts: the first part is the country code, the second the publisher code, and the third the title code.
+An ISBN has four parts: the first part is the country code, the second is the publisher code, and the third is the title code.
 The last part is a check digit, and can take values from 0–9 and X (10).
 The EAN Barcodes numbers for books are derived from the ISBN by prefixing 978, for Bookland, and calculating a new check digit.

 Commercial publishers in industrialized countries generally assign ISBNs to their books, so buyers may presume that the ISBN is part of a total international system, with no exceptions.
-However, many government publishers, in industrial as well as developing countries, do not participate fully in the ISBN system, and publish books which do not have ISBNs.
+However, many government publishers, in industrial as well as developing countries, do not participate fully in the ISBN system and publish books that do not have ISBNs.
 A large or public collection requires a catalogue.
 Codes called "call numbers" relate the books to the catalogue, and determine their locations on the shelves.
 Call numbers are based on a Library classification system.
 The call number is placed on the spine of the book, normally a short distance before the bottom, and inside.
 Institutional or national standards, such as ANSI/NISO Z39.41 – 1997, establish the correct way to place information (such as the title, or the name of the author) on book spines, and on "shelvable" book-like objects, such as containers for DVDs, video tapes and software.